-Gmail web aplicaction is generally very good with many features.
-However I felt I was strugling with its usability - need to interact with a mouse in many places, browser spell checker, fast notificaction of a new email, multiple account managment and lack of emacs way of writing the text.
-In the process I tried Geary, which was good but was sometimes crashing, Nylas1, which had instant email notifications but became buggy and now is not activelly developed.
-I felt that my enmails are still hard to manage and write.
+Gmail web application is generally very good with many features.
+However, I struggled with its usability - the need to interact with a mouse in many places, browser spell checker, fast notification of a new email, multiple account management and lack of emacs way of writing the text.
+In the process, I tried Geary, which was good but sometimes crashed, and Nylas1, which had instant email notifications but became buggy and needed to be actively developed.

-To get my almost perfect setup I struggled a lot.
-I had to fight with a bug which corrupted index database; I had to develop a way for having multiple accounts while not having them all at one pot; Because emails were stored loccaly I had to develop cron job to update them and account for network connection faillures; Learn to store them under encrypted folder; Dealing with emacs failures due to mu4e plugin running in the background; Theese are many problems which had owerhelmed me since last Oktober when I started to take email client in emacs serioslly.
-Fortunatelly now it had worked flawleslly for last two months and I fell that I have solved frustration with usability I had.
+To get my almost perfect setup, I struggled a lot.
+I had to fight a bug which corrupted the index database; I had to develop a way to have multiple accounts while not having them all in one pot; Because emails were stored locally, I had to create a cron job to update them and the account for network connection failures; Learn to store them under encrypted folder; Dealing with emacs failures due to mu4e plugin running in the background; There are many problems which had overwhelmed me since last In October when I started to take email clients in emacs seriously.
+Fortunately, it has worked flawlessly for the previous two months, and I have solved my frustration with usability.

-Before to downlaoad a email we need a safe place to store it.
-That can be easally done with Ubuntu where you simply need to execute a following commands 1
+Before downloading an email, we need a safe encrypted place to store it.
+That can be easily done with Ubuntu, where you need to execute the following commands:

 sudo apt-get install ecryptfs-utils ecrypt-setup-private

 and follow the instructions in a terminal to create an encrypted